Ma3Route/issues/README.md

     <br />
 </h1>

-<p align="center">The Central Repository for managing more-general,
+<p align="center">The central repository for managing more-general,
-development/technial issues in the Ma3Route ecosystem</p>
+development/technical issues in the Ma3Route Ecosystem</p>